Rose Campion: Add Sparkle to Your Garden

 Build your soil organically and limit the need for buying pricey fertilizers and amendments!
 It’s easy and budget-friendly.

-As far as maintenance goes, rose campion doesn’t need much attention once it’s established.
+As far as maintenance goes, Rose Campion doesn’t need much attention once it’s established.
+Deadheading the spent blooms will encourage more flowering throughout the season.

 The good news is that rose campion is generally quite resistant to pests and diseases, making for easy care.
+They are also deer-resistant, a big win.
+I don’t know about rabbits though.

 Mulching around the base of the plant each Fall before wet weather begins will help to restrain the rampant reseeding that some find annoying.
+In my garden, they are shallow-rooted and quite easy to pull up.

 Rose campion plants are a great choice for beginner gardeners because they’re both attractive and easy-to-care-for plants!

-With just a bit of tender loving care, you can enjoy their beautiful blooms all summer long – what could be better?
+With just a bit of effort, you can enjoy their beautiful blooms all summer long – what could be better?
+So why not give these easy perennials a try?
+You won’t regret it!

 Happy gardening!